Posted on February 6, 2021

 So, having said that, I wanted to list for you a few of the things I’m doing to try and minimise my anxiety:

 If there was ever a time for looking after yourself mentally (and obviously physically), it’s now.
 I hope some of these tips are helpful and let me know if there’s anything that you find helpful in stressful times such as these.
 As I said at the beginning, hopefully this blog can go back to being a Coronavirus free zone after this post because I know it’s triggering for a lot of people, myself included.
 But if I find any helpful resources for getting through this, I’ll definitely share them because I figure we could all use all the help we can get.

-Category: anxiety, autism, emotions, event, medication, mental health, music, school, sleep, therapy, tips, university Tagged: anti anxiety, anti anxiety medication, anxiety, asd, assessment, assessments, autism, autism spectrum disorder, autistic, autistic adult, change, coronavirus, covid-19, current affairs, dbt, deadlines, family, friends, global news, illness, masters degree, medication, mental health, mental illness, nashville, news, online classes, pandemic, routine, self isolating, sleep, sleep schedule, studying, therapy, tin pan south, tips, travel, university, working, working from home
+Category: covid-19 pandemic, emotions, event, medication, mental health, music, school, therapy, tips, university Tagged: anti anxiety, anti anxiety medication, anxiety, asd, assessment, assessments, autism, autism spectrum disorder, autistic, autistic adult, change, coronavirus, covid-19, current affairs, dbt, deadlines, family, friends, global news, illness, masters degree, mental illness, nashville, news, online classes, pandemic, routine, self isolating, sleep, sleep schedule, studying, tin pan south, travel, working, working from home

 Hi!
 I’m Lauren Alex Hooper.
 Welcome to my little blog!
 I write about living with Autism Spectrum Disorder, as well as several mental health issues.
-I’m a singersongwriter so I’ll probably write a bit about that too.
+I’m a singersongwriter (and currently studying for a Masters in songwriting) so I’ll probably write a bit about that too.

 My first single, ‘Invisible,’ is now available on iTunes and Spotify, with all proceeds going to Young Minds.